gmercylyne2/nittaskitchen/README.md

 ## Description

-A page utilizing javascript objects and prototypes that displays a user's movie ticket price depending on movie,time and age selected.
+A page utilizing css and bootstrap to create a website.

 ### Technologies Used